Ford announces closing of Brazil manufacturing operations

 Published

-SAO PAULO (AP) — Ford Motor said on Monday it will close three plants in Brazil and stop producing automobiles in the South American country.
+Ford Motor has said it will close three plants in Brazil and stop producing automobiles in the South American country.The company said in a statementFull Article

-The company said in a statement it will cease production immediately at the factories “as the COVID-19 pandemic amplifies persistent industry idle capacity and slow sales that have resulted in years of significant losses.”
+Ford Motor has said it will close three plants in Brazil and stop producing automobiles in the South American country.The company said in a statementFull Article

-The automaker also said it will keep its South America headquarters, product development center and proving grounds in Brazil.
+SAO PAULO (AP) — Ford Motor said on Monday it will close three plants in Brazil and stop producing automobiles in the South..